Ways To Use A Pocket Knife

 10. Gutting fish – While we’re on the topic of fishermen they’re constantly using their pocket knife to clean their catch.
 There’s really no other tool for the job.
 Once the catch is properly gutted and cleaned it’s time for the grill.
 You can even use your pocket knife to fillet smaller fish.

-11. Freeing an accident victim – There have been numerous documented cases where rescue workers and other first responders have arrived on the scene of an accident only to find someone trapped by their seat belt in a burning vehicle.
-In these cases the pocket knife can be the difference between life and death in no uncertain terms.
+11. Freeing an accident victim – There have been numerous documented cases where rescue workers and other first responders have arrived on the scene of an accident only to find someone trapped by their seat belt in a burning vehicle, although you’ll want to make sure you’ve run the blade over a knife sharpener before attempting to save someone.
+In these cases, however, the pocket knife can be the difference between life and death in no uncertain terms.

 15. Cleaning car battery terminals – Ever call for help getting your car started?
 Ever watch the technical/mechanic as they go through their checklist?
-If you have you’ve probably watched them take out their pocket knife and clean any corrosion from the battery terminals.
+If you have you’ve probably watched them take out their pocket or EDC knife / Hunting Knife and clean any corrosion from the battery terminals.
 If you do this yourself, be careful.
 Those corrosive materials are, well, corrosive and will eat a nice hole in your clothes.

 16. Breaking down boxes – Whether you’re the receiver on the loading dock mentioned above or just someone who receives a lot of boxes from Amazon you’ll need to break them down in order to wrap them up into neat, compact bundles for recycling.
 There’s no better way to do so than with your trusty pocket knife.